Should you be clamping down on informal communication?

 Unlike your lovingly-crafted missive, informal communication observes no formalities, no carefully P.C. wording.
 It wilfully ignores the chain of command.
 If this was Top Gun, informal communication would be Maverick.
 And it wouldn’t even request a fly-by.

-My working day is made a lot better by my car share on the way home.
-Your employees are getting the same social gratification from an after-work drink or a mid-morning coffee catch-up.
+Your employees are getting social gratification from an after-work drink or a mid-morning coffee catch-up.

 But gossip is really only good for us when it’s good.
 Spreading negative rumours have the unexpected side-effect: they make you look bad, too.
 Something psychologists call ‘spontaneous trait transference’ occurs when you talk about others.